Home>The Institute>Missions

 • Strengthen the educational offer to provide all students, across all programmes and throughout the continuum of studies, with training on digital challenges and practical skills.

-• Accelerate collaboration with to other scientific disciplines beyond the social sciences and humanities, for research and training purposes.
+• Accelerate our interdisciplinary collaborations with scientific disciplines beyond the social sciences and humanities, with regards to our teaching, research, and interaction with society.

 • Contribute to a new policy of disseminating and promoting knowledge through open science, engagement in public debate and finding new pathways to involve the public in our research.